Crassula sericea var. sericea

 Photographer: Judd Kirkel Welwitch

-The leaf of C. sericea var. sericea has a red line along the margin of the tip.
+The leaves of C. sericea var. sericea often have red, brown or purple lines along the margins of the tips.
 This line may be either straight when the leaf is flat, or angled when the leaf is keeled outside, concave on the inside.
 The chunky leaf body has a grey surface, appearing to be velvety.
 Leaves that break from the plant, which easily happens from even a small disturbance, are likely to take root where they land if a little soil is available.

 The C. sericea species comprising three varieties is distributed in the Richtersveld and southern Namibia, eastwards in the Gariep River valley as far as Kakamas.

 The cliff-dwelling shrublets grow in succulent Karoo, Nama Karoo and desert at different elevations, sometimes shaded by rocks.
-The species overall is not considered threatened in habitat early in the twenty first century.
-The survival status of the three varieties is unknown (iNaturalist; www.plantzafrica.com; http://redlist.sanbi.org).
+The habitat population of the species overall is deemed of least concern early in the twenty first century.
+The survival status in terms of population number trends of the three varieties is unknown (iNaturalist; www.plantzafrica.com; http://redlist.sanbi.org).